View the programmeDownload

 Process safety pioneer Trevor Kletz was a regular contributor to Hazards from its outset 60 years ago, serving as a committee member and helping to develop and grow the conference series.
 The Trevor Kletz Hazards lecture was introduced in his memory.

 This year's lecture will be delivered by Steve Rae, whose survival from the Piper Alpha disaster in 1988 left him with an unquenchable desire to improve safety in the industry.

-Invited industry experts will participate in our panel discussion, taking questions from the audience and sharing their thoughts.
+Invited industry experts will participate in our live panel discussion, taking questions from the audience and sharing their recent experience.

 Information session – Professional Process Safety Engineer

 The Professional Process Safety Engineer registration provides public recognition to peer-reviewed practitioners working in process safety related roles.
 It is open to existing Chartered Members and Fellows of IChemE with significant process safety experience.

 Our information session will cover both the formal requirements and informal expectations of the application process, to assist anyone preparing or considering applying for Professional Process Safety Engineer.

 Join us to see what Professional Process Safety Engineer can do for you and your professional development.

 "It's an amazing learning experience with really high quality technical presentations."Trish Kerin, IChemE Safety Centre